lelou6666/nimbus-docs/phantom/webapp.rst

    EC2 or Nimbus metadata server.
 6. Click *Enable* to add the cloud configuration to the list of clouds on the right.

-You can now add aditional clouds if you like by repeating the above steps.
+You can now add additional clouds if you like by repeating the above steps.

 Once you have enabled the clouds you would like to use, you can drag and drop the clouds change the launch priority of these clouds.
 Phantom will try